jerodev/laravel-font-awesome/readme_old.md

 ### Middleware

+> :warning: Since version 2.0, the middleware is no longer automatically injected.
+You will have to add this to the routes where needed.

 This package includes a middleware, [`InjectStyleSheet`](src/Middleware/InjectStyleSheet.php), that injects a minimal stylesheet into your views on render.

 The middleware can be added to your routes [as documented by Laravel](https://laravel.com/docs/master/middleware#assigning-middleware-to-routes):